dimitrijpivovar/TSPBerlin52_KI/README.md

 # TSP Solver using Evolutionary Algorithm

 ## Project Overview
-This project implements an evolutionary algorithm to solve the Traveling Salesman Problem (TSP) using the `tsplib95` library and the `berlin52` dataset.
+This project implements an evolutionary algorithm to solve the Traveling Salesman Problem (TSP) using the `tsplib95` library and the `gr24` dataset.
 The goal is to find the shortest possible route that visits each city exactly once and returns to the origin city.

 ## Features
-Visualize graph of the problem
+- Visualize graph of the problem
-Visualize distance matrix as a table
+- Visualize distance matrix as a table
+- Get a population of random permutations of a given path
+- Get a paths weight
+- Crossover (i.e. only position based crossover right now)
+- Mutation with probability parameter
+- Selections
+  - Parent Selectors(Tournament Selection, Above Average Selection)
+  - Survival Selector

 ## Flowchart
 ![flowchart](./assets/flowchart.PNG)